UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

     Remember to pick a repo that is nearby, to install from: https://cran.r-project.org/mirrors.html

-!!! important "Solution for 4.1.1 on Rackham (change <user>)"
+!!! important "Solution for 4.4.2 on Pelle (change <user>)"

-    Solution is very similar for the other centres - just change the R version (for instance to 4.2.1 for LUNARC and 4.1.2 for HPC2N and 4.2.2 for NSC and 4.4.1 for PDC).
+    Solution is very similar for the other centres - just change the R version (for instance to 4.2.1 for LUNARC and 4.4.1 for HPC2N and 4.0.0 for NSC and 4.4.2 for PDC).

     === "Setup"

         ```bash
         $ echo R_LIBS_USER="$HOME/R-packages-%V" > ~/.Renviron
-        $ mkdir -p $HOME/R-packages-4.1.1
+        $ mkdir -p $HOME/R-packages-4.4.2
         ```

     === "Command line"